nawktopus/proto.Site/study.01.md

 	}
 }

-export default App; // used to pass component to other component   -->
+export default App; // used to pass component to other component`